 3. Odor Absorption

 Another reason to keep your flour in an airtight container is because of flour’s great propensity for absorbing the odors around it.
-Storing your flour in the paper bag it came from the store in, then placing that bag next to your Vidalia onions means your flour will soon smell like those onions.
+Storing your flour in the paper bag from the store, then placing it next to your Vidalia onions will soon smell like those onions.
 So will anything you bake with that flour.

 As with a bug infestation, you can still consume flour that smells like onions, garlic, or cantaloupe, but it won’t make for the tastiest cookies you’ve ever had.

-Perhaps the most insidious threat, oxidation is hard to escape since oxygen is everywhere.
+Oxidation is the most insidious threat, which is hard to escape since oxygen is everywhere.
 Oxidation is why your bag of flour has a sell-by date on it because as the flour remains exposed to oxygen, that element interacts with the oils and fats in the flour.

 This interaction causes them to break down, and the oils become rancid.
 You can still consume this flour, but as the nutrients have broken down, you won’t get any nutritional value, and it will taste bad.